 Hi!
 I’m Amber Anderson, I am a pastors wife, mom of 2 lovely boys, and an avid DIY’er.
 I am so excited to be sharing my tutorial on DIY Laundry Detergent this week.
-I post regularly about DIY projects, crafts and family life on MotherhoodMusings.com, and you can find me and all my stuff over here!
+I love trying out DIY projects, crafts and family life!

 My husband and I decided we were going to give a go at the Duggars recipe for DIY laundry detergent.
 Oh how I love those Duggars, however, I refuse to watch their show.
 Despite how much Sam tells me it’s not real life, I covet the fact that every single one of their kids appears to be angels send from heaven to help Michelle Duggar cook and clean.
 So instead lusting over their organization or cleanliness, I decide to just not watch.

 A lot of the reviews I have read on this DIY Laundry detergent of people who have allergies, eczema, or babies, use a milder soap, like Johnsons baby bar, Dove, etc. But the batch I made in this tutorial is with the Fels-Naptha.
 I will be trying the Johnsons baby bar to make a batch for my 6 month old.
 A few ingredients is all you need and it will only cost you a few bucks, $11.60 to be exact, $9 dollars if you already have a 5 gallon bucket with a lid.

 - 5 gallon bucket with lid -$2.60 at Home Depot

 - Arm & Hammer Super WASHING soda (NOT baking soda) *laundry aisle

 - Fels-Naptha Bar (I will be subbing this with the Johnsons Baby Bar pictured to try some baby detergent) *laundry aisle for the Fels, Johnson’s in the baby section

 - 10 clean milk jugs (or any other 1 gallon container)